MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/looping.md

 ## forEach

 Avoid using this.
-This is 3x slower than `.map` and doesn't persist anything.
-Rather use `.map` as a drop-in replacement.
+This is 3x slower than `.map` and it returns `undefined`.
+Rather use `.map` as a drop-in replacement wherever you see `.forEach`.

 ```javascript
 iterable.forEach(item => expression)